List of wars involving Mongolia

 The following is an incomplete list of major wars fought by Mongolia, by Mongolian people or regular armies during periods when independent Mongolian states existed, from antiquity to the present day.

 The list gives the name, the date, combatants, and the result of these conflicts following this legend:

-Xiongnu

-This section contains list of wars involving Xiongnu and its state located on the territory of modern Mongolia.

-Mongolian Tribes
+Mongolian tribes

 This section contains list of wars involving Xianbei, Wuhuan, Wusun and other Mongol tribes.